 The size of the buffer we define during the channel creation could drastically impact the performances.
 I will use the fan-out pattern that intensively uses the channel in order to see the impact of different buffer sizes.
 Here are some benchmarks:

-In our benchmark, one producer will inject a one million integer element in the channel while ten producers will read and add them to a single result variable named
+In our benchmark, one producer will inject a one million integer element in the channel while ten workers will read and add them to a single result variable named

 I will run them ten times and analyze the result thanks to